xPhelippe/TrackerJS/README.md

 $ npm start
 ```

-# Frameworks and Libarries Used
+# Frameworks and Libraries Used

 ### [React](https://reactjs.org/)